numberninecms/numberninecms.github.io/docs/developers/howto/user-management/create-a-built-in-role.md

 # Create a built-in role

+Built-in roles are bundled with your app, theme or plugin.
+They are not managed through the administration interface, therefore not deleteable like custom roles created by the administrator.

+The only thing to do is to create new `UserRole` fixtures.

-Create a class in `src/DataFixtures/UserRolesFixtures.php` file.
+Create a class in `src/DataFixtures/UserRoleFixtures.php` file.

 ```php
 namespace App\DataFixtures;